London dealer specializing in 18th-century British and European paintings (2,900 photographs)

 Jacques Seligman & Co.

-New York branch of French firm focusing on old masters, primarily French.
-Papers conserved in the Archives of American Art; informational sheets on each object also included in NGA image collections.
-(8,000 photographs and negatives)
+New York branch of French firm focusing on old masters, primarily French with some Italian.
+Papers conserved in the Archives of American Art; informational sheets on some objects also included in NGA image collections (8,000 photographs and negatives).
+More

 Victor D. Spark

-New York dealer in old master paintings (12,000 photographs and negatives)
+New York dealer in old master paintings as well as 19th and early 20th century art (12,000 photographs and negatives).
+More

 Van Diemen-Lilienfeld Galleries